-Over 680 arrested in U.S. immigration raids -homeland security secretary
+Over 680 arrested in U.S. immigration raids: homeland security secretary

 "We're actually taking people that are criminals, very, very, hardened criminals in some cases with a tremendous track record of abuse and problems," Trump said.

+Not every immigrant arrested had a criminal record or prior order to leave the country, according to the data released by U.S. Immigration and Customs Enforcement.

+In Los Angeles, for example, 151 out of the 161 immigrants arrested had criminal records, but the agency did not give a reason for the arrests of the 10 migrants with no criminal record.

 The immigrants' arrests followed Trump's Jan.
-27 executive order temporarily banning visa holders from seven countries and all refugees from entering the United States.
+27 executive order temporarily banning people from seven predominantly Muslim countries and all refugees from entering the United States.
 That order was suspended by a U.S. district judge, in a ruling upheld by a federal appeals court.

-(Reporting by Julia Edwards Ainsley, Additional reporting by Emily Stephenson; Editing by Peter Cooney)
+(Reporting by Julia Edwards Ainsley, Additional reporting by Emily Stephenson and Kristina Cooke; Editing by Peter Cooney)